 Properties served with Town water will receive one bill for both sewer and water.
 Residents served by a private well will receive a sewer only bill.

-Payment options: cash, cheque, debit or drop-box at the Town Administration office; online banking with all Credit Unions, BMO, CIBC, and Scotiabank. – link to taxes for payment options
+Payment options: cash, cheque, debit, or drop-box at the Town Administration office; online banking with all Credit Unions, BMO, CIBC, and Scotiabank.

 For online banking instructions click here.